Rangers vs. Angels Player Props Betting Odds

-Player props can be found for Shohei Ohtani and Marcus Semien, among others, when the Los Angeles Angels host the Texas Rangers at Angel Stadium of Anaheim on Friday at 9:38 PM ET.
+Player prop bet odds for Shohei Ohtani, Marcus Semien and others are available when the Los Angeles Angels host the Texas Rangers at Angel Stadium of Anaheim on Saturday (first pitch at 9:07 PM ET).

 Bet on this matchup or its props with DraftKings!